Lorizio/Delta-3D-Printer/software/README.md

 You won't be needing Arduino anymore unless you want to adjust some settings about the printer dimensions and endstops configuration.

 ### Slicing and sending
 The extruder of the printer needs to follow a path in space.
-This path is computed by a software called a __slicer__.
+This path is defined by a software called a __slicer__.
 Repetier Host is a powerful software that integrates such a tool (Slic3r).

 _We need to configure Repetier Host and Slic3r_: